chirag1992m/profile_vs_code/public/blog_posts/website-refresh.md

 My goal were simple and limited to:

--   Ensure the website could be hosted on a simple [cPanel-based](https://en.wikipedia.org/wiki/CPanel) server.
+-   Ensure the website could be hosted on a simple [Apache-base](https://httpd.apache.org/) server and managed via [cPanel](https://en.wikipedia.org/wiki/CPanel)
 -   Writing new blog posts as easy as writing in [markdown](https://en.wikipedia.org/wiki/Markdown), keeping them clean, intutive and easy to read and write.
--   The pages should be responsive and give a "journal" feel.
+-   The webpage / application should be responsive and give a "journal" feel.

 # The new technical stack